davebelais/me/docs/index.md

 ## Experience

-### Nike | Lead Data Engineer, Sustainability Analytics | March 2021 - June 2025
+### Nike | Lead Data Engineer - Sustainability Analytics | March 2021 - June 2025

 Data Products:

--   Nike Sustainability Index (Databricks Lakehouse, Snowflake, Spark, Python, FastAPI, SQLAlchemy, Apache Kafka, AWS Lambda, AWS Aurora PostgreSQL):
+-   The Nike Sustainability Index (Databricks Lakehouse, Snowflake, Spark, Python, FastAPI, SQLAlchemy, Apache Kafka, AWS Lambda, AWS Aurora PostgreSQL):
-    As the lead data engineer for Sustainable Products and Materials, I worked with material scientists and Sustainability professionals to design and implement the current generation of systems we use to model our scope 3 environmental impacts, including greenhouse gas emissions.
-We leverage data from Nike's supply chain (such as bills of material, demand planning projections, and purchase orders) to produce scientifically supported, traceable, reproducible, estimates of Nike's environmental impact metrics (such as Kg of CO2-equivalent greenhouse gas emissions).
-    This data was leveraged in the aggregate for annual reporting to stockholders, in more granular reporting to aid product creation in identifying opportunities for improvement.
-    Additionally, we stood up micro-services
-    ([FastAPI rocks!](https://fastapi.tiangolo.com/)) to provide our partners
-    in product creation the means to perform scenario modeling during the material selection and product design process, including identification of functionally equivalent alternate materials to reduce Nike's impact.
-    Because the lifecycle analysis data used to calculate environmental footprint metrics needs updated quarterly, and because footprints needed frequent recalculation for millions of products and hundreds of thousands of unique materials—we employed an atypical design which encapsulated these contributing 3rd party-sourced metrics, along with mapping inputs submitted by business users, in a versioned distributable.
-This represented a dramatic performance boost over acessing a centralized store for the semi-static data, and could be deployed as a dependency for both Databricks jobs and microservices, ensuring identical output despite not accessing a physical single source of truth.
+    I led the design and implementation of systems for distilling the expertise of the material scientists and Sustainability professionals with whom I collaborated into data products attributing environmental impact measures, pertaining to greenhouse gas emissions and water quality degredation/depletion, to Nike materials, then to the products comprised of these materials, proportionate to gross usage.
+Applying these measures to purchase order and demand planning data we were able to measure and track aggregate impacts for the enterprise.
+More importantly, we provided tools for product developers to reduce environmental impacts through better material selection.
+To this end we exposed microservices (FastAPI on AWS lambda) for product and material footprint scenario modeling, in addition to our Analytics data products (Databricks Unity Catalog, and formerly Snowflake and Hive/Presto on S3) and Apache Kafka streams.

--   Enablon EHS Reporting (Databricks Lakehouse, Snowflake, Spark, Python, SQLAlchemy, OData): I designed and built out the initial implementation of our foundational data ingestion pipelines and warehouse mirroring Nike's 3rd party EHS (Environmental, Health, and Safety) tool used for reporting by our manufacturing partners.
-This data product was recently handed off to a newly stood-up sister squad to maintain.
+-   Enablon EHS Reporting (Databricks Lakehouse, Snowflake, Spark, Python, SQLAlchemy, OData): I designed and built out the initial implementation of our foundational data ingestion pipelines and databases mirroring Nike's 3rd party EHS (Environmental, Health, and Safety) tool used for reporting by our manufacturing partners.

 Tooling and Frameworks (Python Libraries and CLIs, Github Actions):